 Can parents and adults volunteer?

 Yes!
 Be her cheerleader, guide, and mentor, helping her develop skills and confidence that will last a lifetime.
-Right now, you can also volunteer virtually and keep girls engaged and inspired in challenging times.
 Volunteer today.

 What does she get from joining Girl Scouts?

 Girl Scouts are happy and confident, and they thrive on new adventures and experiences.

 A Girl Scout knows she's having fun, but you'll know she's also gaining:

 Important financial literacy skills (math, anyone?) as she participates in the largest girl-run business in the world—the Girl Scout Cookie Program

 - Healthy relationship skills that will help her navigate through her school years, especially as she moves into middle school and high school